 BIOGRAPHY / AUTOBIOGRAPHY :-

-- Autobiography of a Yogi — Parmahansa Yogananda (highly recommended)
+- Autobiography of a Yogi — Parmahansa Yogananda Ji (the book that changed my life)

 - ‘Hitler’ — Ian Kershaw.